stackrox/collector/ansible/README.md

 By specifying `VM_TYPE=<type>` the playbooks will create a VM for every family listed above.
-The name of the VMs is defined by the inventory-specific prefix, the VM family, and the unique ID.
+The name of the VMs is defined by the inventory-specific prefix, the VM family, and the unique ID (which defaults to the current username).

 ```
 <inventory prefix>-<family>-<id>